-But how do we learn from a list of works that has been falsified.
-One thing is true: Breitkopf had these manuscripts in his possession, and the names on those manuscripts were most likely the ones listed in the catalogue, whether true or not.
-Why do we notsee Haydn's now-famous cello concertos (C and D) in the catalogue?
+But how do we learn from a list of works that have been falsified?
+One thing is true: Breitkopf had these manuscripts in his possession, and the names on those manuscripts were most likely the ones listed in the catalog, whether true or not.
+Why do we not see Haydn's now-famous cello concertos (C and D) in the catalog?
 The simple answer is that the manuscripts did not come to Breitkopf's office in those years.

 Looking at each excerpt individually, we will find that only one is cataloged correctly, the Violin Concerto Hob.
 VIIa1.
 It is very doubtful that Violin Concerto Hob.
 VIIa:4* is by Haydn, as it does not appear in Haydn's personal catalog; a likely candidate is Leopold Hofmann.
 A manuscript with Hofmann's name exists in an archive in Berlin.
 Hofmann's style is identical to VIIa:4*.
 The next excerpt you see is one of Haydn's Violin Concerto Hob.
 VIIa:3, but it's listed as a cello concerto with 2 horns and strings; this is a mistake.
 The following excerpt is of the concerto we commonly call Haydn's "Little D major," Hob.
 VIIb:4.
 But we know now that this work is by Giovanni Battista Costanzi.
 The final excerpt is of a cello concerto that is believed to be lost.
 Hoboken catalogs it as VIIb:g1.
 To my eye, this incipit looks more like baroque Italian music and not 1773 Austrian music.